saoirse-defi/milestone2-vanilla/README.md

 #### Solved bugs

 ## Deployment

+#### Hosted Domain

+[Against All Odds](http://www.againstallodds.space) was deployed using a domain name purchased from namecheap.com and uses their dedicated hosting subscription.

+#### Github Pages Deployment Procedure

 This project was developed using Gitpod, committed to git and pushed to Github using the built-in function with Gitpod.